Maximal value for trilinear Higgs coupling in a 3-3-1 EFT

 \section{The 3-3-1 EFT model}

 The SM can be extended in a number of ways.
-The simplest proposal consists in the addition of new particles, grouped in irreducible representations of the SM gauge group.
-This approach is mainly guided by phenomenology, where some new phenomena (dark matter, neutrino masses and mixing, for instance) is explained due to the interaction of these new particles with themselves and at least some of their SM counterparts.
+The simplest proposal consists of the addition of new particles grouped in irreducible representations of the SM gauge group.
+This approach is mainly guided by phenomenology, where some new phenomena (dark matter, neutrino masses, and mixing, for instance) are explained due to the interaction of these new particles with themselves and at least some of their SM counterparts.

 Another proposal consists in the modification of the SM gauge group.
-Models in this category usually replace the SM gauge group by one single, larger group, in the hope to provide a unification of the SM gauge couplings.
-In the same category, less ambitious models replace just one of the SM gauge sub-groups (or add new subgroups).
-The 3-3-1 model fits in this scenario, where the SM gauge group is replaced by $SU(3)_{c}\times SU(3)_{L} \times U(1)_{X}$.
+Models in this category usually replace the SM gauge group by one single larger group, in the hope of providing a unification of the SM gauge couplings.
+In the same category, less ambitious models replace just one of the SM gauge sub-groups (or add new sub-groups).
+The 3-3-1 model fits this scenario, where the SM gauge group is replaced by $SU(3)_{c}\times SU(3)_{L} \times U(1)_{X}$.
 In order to reproduce the SM particles and interactions, a set of electroweak symmetry breakings (EWSB) are proposed.
-We will consider a 3-3-1 version where only three scalar triplets $\eta$, $\rho$ and $\chi$ are added, whose VEVs are responsible for the masses of gauge bosons as well as charged fermions.
-Complying with standard notation, the first breaking will be due to the VEV of $\chi$, while the second breaking comes from the VEV of both $\eta$, $\rho$.
+We will consider a 3-3-1 version where only three scalar triplets $\eta$, $\rho$, and $\chi$ are added, whose VEVs are responsible for the masses of gauge bosons as well as charged fermions.
+In accordance with standard notation, the first gauge breaking will be due to the VEV of $\chi$, while the second breaking comes from the VEV of both $\eta$, $\rho$.
 Schematically,

-In other to set our notation, we will choose the scalar triplets to have the following irreducible representation under the $SU(3)_{c}\times SU(3)_{L} \times U(1)_{X}$ gauge group \begin{small}
+In other to set our notation, we will choose the scalar triplets to have the following irreducible representation under the $SU(3)_{c}\times SU(3)_{L} \times U(1)_{X}$ gauge group, \begin{small}

 \end{small} where the charges under $U(1)_X$ are given by